Local Cadet Returns to Help Spread Robotics

 The Global Impact of CFES

-At the Founders and Benefactors Dinner at Oxford, Trinity College Dublin’s Provost Dr. Patrick Prendergast’s recently remarked on the impact of College For Every Student in Ireland
+At the Founders and Benefactors Dinner at Oxford, Trinity College Dublin’s Provost Dr. Patrick Prendergast’s recently remarked on the impact of CFES in Ireland

 Local Businesses Help Kick-off Adirondack STEM Week